New U.S., China tariffs set to take effect, no compromise in sight

 Though a senior White House official last week said the United States will continue to engage China for a “positive way forward,” neither side has signaled willingness to compromise.

+The U.S. official said on Friday there was no date set for the next round of talks.
+The Wall Street Journal reported China has canceled upcoming trade discussions with the United States and will not send vice-premier Liu He to Washington this week.

-Economists warn that a protracted dispute will eventually stunt growth not just U.S. and China but across the broader global economy.
+Economists warn that a protracted dispute will eventually stunt growth not just in the U.S. and China but across the broader global economy.
 Worries about the confrontation have already rattled financial markets.

-The trade tensions have also cast a pall over relations between Beijing and Washington, with the two sides already butting heads on a growing list of issues.
+The trade tensions have also cast a pall over broader relations between Beijing and Washington, with the two sides butting heads on a growing number of issues.

 China summoned the U.S. ambassador in Beijing and postponed joint military talks in protest against a U.S. decision to sanction a Chinese military agency and its director for buying Russian fighter jets and a surface-to-air missile system.